Echack/Echack.github.io/project2.md

 ## How to run the program

-To run the program you would open it up in oracle apex withint a workplace.
+To run the program you would open it up in oracle apex within a workplace.

 ## UI Design